 Custom Websites vs. “Customized” Websites

-Does it look boxy or generic?
+- Does the site look boxy or generic?

-Do you find yourself saying “I think I’ve seen that site before?” or “A colleague of mine has a site just like that.”
+- Do you find yourself saying: “I think I’ve seen that site before” or “A colleague of mine has a site just like that.”

 Of course, if you’re unsure, it’s always best to ask and/or seek a professional opinion.

 Why Is It So Important to Have a 100% Custom Website?

 In addition to a better appearance and improved user experience, custom websites provide you with ownership.
 Yep, that’s right—you may not even own all aspects of your website if you opt to go with a customizable template.
 On the other hand, when you purchase a completely custom site, you will own your website in its entirety.
 This means that, should you ever bounce around between Internet marketing companies, your website—including all of its design elements and features—will come along for the ride.
 When you don’t have full ownership, unfortunately, this is not always the case.